Securing Your Digital Practice in the Age of AI

 So, having SIEM is important for small businesses too.
 It helps you catch any suspicious activity before it becomes a big problem, just like having a security system in your shop helps you catch thieves before they get away with anything.
 It’s all about keeping your business safe and secure, no matter how big or small it is.

-Layer’s managed cloud SIEM offering from Todyl is designed to both accessible and affordable for Kiwi business.
+Layer’s managed cloud SIEM offering from Todyl is designed to be both accessible and affordable for Kiwi businesses.
 Here’s a look at the many features and benefits that are worth knowing.

 A SIEM solution is an important tool for New Zealand businesses of ALL sizes.
 Our integrated SIEM platform delivers the real-time visibility required to effectively detect, investigate, and respond to threats across endpoint, user, network, and cloud.